jacobsa/ogletest/README.markdown

 `weekly/weekly.2011-12-14`.
 See [here][golang-install] for instructions.
 Until
 release `r61` comes out, this involes using the `weekly` tag.

-Use `goinstall` to install `ogletest` and its dependencies, and to keep them up to date:
+Use the following command to install `ogletest` and its dependencies, and to keep them up to date:

     goinstall -u github.com/jacobsa/ogletest